 The Chobe River region is a strictly catch-and-release area.
 So while landing a really big catch is exciting and challenging, it also makes it harder to remove the hook from the fish before releasing it back into the water.
 Always hold your catch horizontally, supporting its middle section with your hand – never vertically.
 Wet your hands before handling the fish.
 And try to keep the fish out of the water for as short a period as possible.
 Use a pair of forceps, long-nosed pliers or a purpose-made hook-out to quickly remove the hook.
 Once you’re ready to release, gently hold the fish in the water and wait for it to swim off on its own.

-Put your fly-fishing skills to the test on an exciting river safari cruise with the Zambezi Queen Collection.
-Book today for just R9 900 per person for a 3 night all-inclusive stay.
+Put your fly-fishing skills to the test on an exciting river safari with the Zambezi Queen Collection.
+Click here to enquire today.